-9. How will the payments be calculated?
+8. How will the payments be calculated?

 An average commercial rate (ACR) will be calculated for each applicable ambulance service corresponding to the Medicaid-covered procedure codes listed in the state plan and in Schedule 3 of the Financial Survey.
 To calculate the payment limit, the ACR for each procedure code will be multiplied by the volume of Medicaid paid ambulance service units for the period.
-To calculate the payment, the payment limit will be reduced by total Medicaid claim payments (Medicaid payments and any third party liability payments).
+To calculate the payment, the payment limit will be reduced by total Medicaid claim payments (Medicaid payments and any third-party liability payments).

-10. Does the program apply to Medicaid Managed Care?
+9. Does the program apply to Medicaid Managed Care?

 Yes.
-DOM has developed an upper payment limit program for fee-for-service (FFS) activity and a directed payments program to be paid through the managed care organizations.
+DOM has developed an upper payment limit program for fee-for-service (FFS) activity and a state directed payments program to be paid through the managed care organizations.

-11. Does the program apply only to Mississippi Medicaid claims where Mississippi Medicaid is the primary payer?
+10. Does the program apply only to Mississippi Medicaid claims where Mississippi Medicaid is the primary payer?

-The payment program applies to Mississippi Medicaid FFS and Medicaid managed care claims, including claims where Medicaid is not the primary payer, such as claims with a third party insurance payment.
+The payment program applies to Mississippi Medicaid FFS and Medicaid managed care claims, including claims where Medicaid is not the primary payer, such as claims with a third-party insurance payment.
 The program does not apply to Medicare crossover claims for Medicare/Medicaid dual eligible beneficiaries or CHIP.

-12. Why must there be an assessment?
+11. Why must there be an assessment?

 The purpose of the assessment is to collect fees from eligible providers to fund the non-federal (state) share of program payments.
 The federal government funds a large share of the Medicaid payments.
 However, the State must provide matching funds.
-The MS State Legislature has authorized the payments program with the matching funds to be provided by eligible participants.
+The MS State Legislature authorized the assessment so that matching funds for program payments are supplied by eligible participants.

-13. How will each provider's assessment amount be determined?
+12. How will each provider's assessment amount be determined?

 The pool of funds to be collected through the assessment will be determined in the data modeling phase of program development and will not exceed the limit set by federal regulations.
-The TREAT program allocated the assessment to be paid by each provider based on reported emergency services revenue.
+The TREAT program allocates the assessment across providers on a uniform basis.
 All of the proceeds of the assessment will be used as matching funds for program payments.

-14. Will the assessment be due prior to the Medicaid TREAT payment being paid?
+13. Will the assessment be due prior to the Medicaid TREAT payment being paid?

 Yes.
-The provider assessment will be due and collected prior to the Medicaid TREAT payment being made.
+The provider assessment will be due and collected quarterly, prior to the Medicaid TREAT payment being made.

-15. How is the non-federal (State) share calculated?
+14. How is the non-federal (State) share calculated?

 Medicaid payments are financed by the federal government and the state.
 The state share can be obtained through a provider assessment.
 On an annual basis, the federal government determines the level of federal support for the Medicaid program, which is calculated through a percentage known as the Federal Medical Assistance Percentage (FMAP).
 The state share is equal to the total payment, minus the federal share.
-The federal fiscal year (FFY) 2023 FMAP for the state of Mississippi is 77.86%.
-The FFY 2024 FMAP is 77.27%.
-A public health emergency (PHE) FMAP increase of 2.5% will be applied to payments issued from July 1 through September 30, 2023.
-A PHE FMAP increase of 1.5% will be applied to payments issued from October 1 - December 31, 2023.
-For the quarter that begins October 1, 2023, if a Medicaid payment is \$100, the federal share is \$78.77 [\$100 \ .7877 (.7727 + .015)], and the state share is \$21.23 (\$100 - \$78.77).
+The federal fiscal year (FFY) 2026 FMAP for the state of Mississippi is 76.90%.
+For the quarter that begins January 1, 2025, if a Medicaid payment is \$100, the federal share is \$76.90 [\$100 .7690], and the state share is \$23.10 (\$100 - \$76.90).
 The FMAP is recalculated each federal fiscal year by CMS.

-16. Will the State keep a portion of the provider assessment supplied by the providers?
+15. Will the State keep a portion of the provider assessment supplied by the providers?